 Point (iii) means that entities that are comparable to banks in terms of their activities, e.g. the provision of one or more investment services to third parties and/or the performance of one or more investment activities on a professional basis according to the Markets in Financial Instruments Directive (MiFID II), but which are classified as MiFID investment firms from a legal perspective, are not eligible.

 Q1.10 In order to be eligible for purchase under the CSPP, what is the required legal form for otherwise eligible international debt securities?
 Is there any difference for primary and secondary market purchases?

 Admissible forms of international debt securities are specified in Article 66 of Guideline ECB/2014/60 and depend on whether the securities are issued in global bearer or global registered form.
 As for international debt securities issued in global registered form after 30 September 2010, they must be issued under the new safekeeping structure for international debt instruments.
-International debt securities issued in global bearer form after 31 December 2006 must be issued in the form of new global notes and are to be deposited with a common safekeeper which has been positively assessed in accordance with the Eurosystem User Assessment Framework.
+International debt securities issued in global bearer form after 31 December 2006 must be issued in the form of new global notes and are to be deposited with a common safekeeper which is an ICSD or a CSD that operates an eligible SSS.
 International debt instruments in individual note form issued after 30 September 2010 are not eligible.

 Q1.11 With the start of the CSPP, have certain PSPP-eligible agency issuers become eligible for the CSPP instead?